 Departments would have approximately six months from notification that a course has been included on the list of courses to be discontinued to schedule the course, notify the RO that the course will be scheduled in the next year, or appeal for an extension.
-If the course is not scheduled or an extension is not granted, the course will be discontinued and then deleted from the course catalog by the Office of the Registrar.
+If the course is not scheduled or an extension is not granted, the course will be discontinued in the course catalog by the Office of the Registrar.

 In addition to courses that have not been offered, courses that were offered but had an enrollment of 0 over the course of the past eight years (fall, spring and summer terms included) will be also be identified.
 The A2 session (courses taken on a UW-Madison study abroad program) and transfer credit will be excluded as enrollment in these represent off-campus enrollment usually for course equivalency purposes.

-Independent study courses (numbered x99, x98, x89, 681, 682, 691, 692) and those created specifically for study abroad equivalencies (the SAB subject and those in other subjects that include the phrase “study abroad” in the title) will be excluded from this review.
+Independent study courses (numbered x99, x98, x89, 681, 682, 691, 692) and those created specifically for study abroad equivalencies (the SAB subject and those in other subjects that have a course attribute that identifies them as an equivalency-only course) will be excluded from this review.

 1. RO will produce a report identifying all courses that have not been taught in at least eight years.

 2. A list of courses will be sent to the school/college curriculum coordinators.

 3. A memo will be sent to school/college curriculum coordinators, with encouragement to notify their curriculum committees, and informing them of the following:

 a.
 The UAPC approved policy to discontinue obsolete courses;